Skip to main content

 Overview

 Tools enable you to discover, search, and execute actions across your Apigene applications.
+Agent mode adds context tools and Agent Skills-compatible skill listing, retrieval, and creation.
+When MCP App UI is enabled, additional tools render results in UI widgets.
 All tools follow the standard MCP tool calling protocol.

 Tools Reference